-Performers, for instance, can not only partner with composers to develop fresh repertoire but also team up with designers, community leaders, and others to envision new types of performance products.
+Performers, for instance, can not only partner with composers to develop fresh repertoire but also team up with designers, filmmakers, community leaders, and others to envision new types of performance products.

-5. Tap Current Technologies
+5. Tap Current & Emerging Technologies

-Examples of many of the best of these are posted on the Music Careers page at MusiciansWay.com.
+Some examples are posted on the Music Careers page at MusiciansWay.com.